History of Georgia (U.S. state): Pre-colonial era

-The South Appalachian Mississippian culture, the last of many mound building Native American cultures, lasted from 800 to 1500 AD.
-This culture developed urban societies distinguished by their construction of truncated earthworks pyramids, or platform mounds; as well as their hierarchical chiefdoms; intensive village-based maize horticulture, which enabled the development of more dense populations; and creation of ornate copper, shell and mica paraphernalia adorned with a series of motifs known as the Southeastern Ceremonial Complex (SECC).
+The South Appalachian Mississippian culture, one of many mound building Native American cultures, lasted from 800 to 1500 AD.
+This culture developed urban societies distinguished by their construction of truncated earthworks pyramids, or platform mounds built by polities such as Coosa and Ocute; intensive village-based maize horticulture, which enabled the development of more dense populations; and creation of ornate copper, shell and mica paraphernalia adorned with a series of motifs known as the Southeastern Ceremonial Complex (SECC).
 The largest sites surviving in present-day Georgia are Kolomoki in Early County, Etowah in Bartow County, Nacoochee Mound in White County, and Ocmulgee National Monument in Macon.